srihari1212/pnuemonia_predic/README.md

 ├── templates                         all html files required willo be present here
     └── index.html
-├── uploads                           when a image is tested using front end that gets stored here ├── app.py                            our application's wsgi ├── model_resnet50.h5                 our model
+├── uploads                           when a image is tested using front end that gets stored here ├── app.py                            our applications wsgi ├── model_resnet50.h5                 our model
 ├── PNEUMONIA_classification.ipynb    File that developed .h5
 ├── Procfile                          required for deployment in heroku